 Upper Manhattan and Harlem

 Jimi Hendrix & Electric Lady

 Simon & Garfunkel

-Rock & Roll may not have been born in New York, but that was where it grew up and presented itself to the world.
-From the churches and street corners of Harlem and The Bronx to the underground clubs of the East Village, New York City has been its musical Mecca for four generations, and Rock & Roll Explorer will be the definitive historical guide to its development throughout the five boroughs.
+Staten IslandRock & roll may not have been born in New York, but this is one of the places it grew up and blew up and presented itself to the world.
+From the churches and street corners of Harlem and the Bronx to the underground clubs of the East Village, New York City has been a musical Mecca for generations, and The Rock & Roll Explorer Guide to New York City is an historical journey through its development across all five boroughs.

 Mike Katz was born in Atlanta, came of age in New Orleans, and eventually (or perhaps inevitably) found a home in New York City.
 Along the way, he has been an obsessive music fan, voracious reader, history buff, bookseller, and accomplished photographer.
 The Rock & Roll Explorer Guide is his warped love letter to this beautiful, dirty town.

 Crispin Kott was born in Chicago, raised in New York, and has called everywhere from San Francisco to Los Angeles to Atlanta home.
 An avid music enthusiast and failed drummer, he’s written for numerous print and online publications, and has shared with his daughters Madeline and Marguerite a love of reading, writing and record collecting.
 As a longtime Brooklyn resident, Crispin has been able to indulge in his love of Rock & Roll of the past, present, and future.